florent-uzio/xrpl-mastra-ai/README.md

 - **AI Agent Integration**: Intelligent XRPL agent with detailed tool descriptions
 - **Type Safety**: Full TypeScript support with Zod validation

-The template is designed for **testnet and devnet networks** and provides a production-ready foundation for XRPL development.

 ## Setup

 1. **Copy environment variables**: